 Educ.
 411-12.
-Supervision of Instruction and Curriculum in Elementary Education.
+Curriculum Organization and Supervision in Elementary Education.
 Miss Helseth.

 The principles involved in curriculum development, with particular attention to the use of State and local courses of study and ways of helping the teacher improve classroom instruction.